 Antics determines that criterion A is met because players receive the benefits of Antics hosting the players’ SmokeyCoins (and/or the virtual goods that are received in exchange for purchased SmokeyCoins) in the game as Antics performs hosting activities.
 That is, players simultaneously receive and consume the benefits while the company performs the service.
 Therefore, revenue should be recognized over time.

-Duration of the Obligations.
 To determine when Antics has reached “complete satisfaction” of its performance obligations, it must analyze how long its obligation to stand ready exists.
-This analysis is complicated by Antics’ implied promise of continued game hosting (see step 2) and the lack of specific contract end dates, as may exist in many service contracts like a Software-as-a-Service (SaaS) arrangement.
+This analysis is complicated by Antics’ implied promise of continued game hosting (see step 2) and the lack of specific contract end dates, which is common to many service contracts, like Software-as-a-Service (SaaS) arrangements.
 Additionally, a player’s game activity significantly affects the possible obligation duration.
 For example, a player may purchase SmokeyCoins but never use them before becoming inactive or may exchange their SmokeyCoins for a durable virtual good that is expected to be available for the duration of the user’s activity period.
 On the other hand, a player may purchase SmokeyCoins to exchange for a consumable virtual good only a few weeks after the original transaction.
 In this latter case, the stand ready obligation is satisfied when the consumable good expires.
 Although Antics could not predict how the customer will use SmokeyCoins, Antics should begin to recognize revenue on the transaction date because the performance obligation is a stand-ready obligation.
 Therefore, Antics must make an estimate that appropriately reflects the duration of the stand-ready obligation.

-An alternative view considers providing any virtual goods as the performance obligation rather than an obligation to display virtual currency and virtual goods.
+An alternative view considers providing virtual goods as the performance obligation rather than an obligation to display virtual currency and virtual goods.
 Under this view, virtual currency is like a store gift card with revenue recognition being deferred until virtual currency is exchanged for virtual goods in the future.
-We believe this alternative view ignores the true nature of Antics’ stand-ready obligation and the utility of virtual currency to the player.
-The obligation and service of standing ready is not delayed until a future exchange for virtual goods, but begins immediately as players expect virtual currency to be available whenever they log in to play SmokeyMan LO.
-Further, Antics engages in the same activities to display virtual currency as it does to display virtual goods (i.e. maintaining servers, etc.).
+We believe this alternative view ignores the true nature of Antics’ stand-ready obligation and the utility of virtual currency because of the “promise to deliver a good or service in which the delivery is within control of the customer” (KPMG 4.2.40).
+The obligation and service of standing ready is not delayed until a future exchange for virtual goods occurs.
+Instead, the stand-ready obligation begins immediately as players expect virtual currency to be available whenever they log in to play SmokeyMan LO.
+Further, Antics engages in the same activities to display virtual currency as it does to display virtual goods (i.e., maintaining servers, etc.).